mattmakai/fullstackpython.com/content/pages/01-introduction/10-best-python-podcasts.markdown

   on [testing](/testing.html) and related topics such as mocking and [code metrics](/code-metrics.html).

+* [Teaching Python](https://www.teachingpython.fm/) is a podcast by two teachers about their adventures teaching middle school computer science, problem solving, handling failure, frustration, and success with teaching Python programming.

 * Professor Philip Guo has a video podcast called
   [PG Podcast](http://pgbovine.net/PG-Podcast.htm), typically on Python subjects.